Categories

 Brown Preview

-The Yale Bulldogs host the Brown Bears on Saturday at the Bowl.
-Kickoff is slated for 12 PM ET and the game will air on ESPN+.
+The Yale Bulldogs travel to Providence to take on the Brown Bears on Saturday.
+Kickoff is slated for noon and the game will air on both ESPN+ and NESN.

 Go Bulldogs!
 Beat the Bears!